WDCA: Construction

 On November 19, 1962, Capital Broadcasting Company applied to build a new television station on channel 20 in Washington, D.C.
-By May, the Federal Communications Commission (FCC) had received a second application, from Automated Electronics, Inc., of Dallas, which proposed to install the station in nearby Arlington, Virginia.
-The other was from Capital Broadcasting Company of Washington, with six stockholders including Milton Grant.
-Grant had been a high-profile personality on WTTG (channel 5) from 1956 to 1961 as host of The Milt Grant Show, a teen dance hour.
-As part of his transition from an on-air personality to a media executive, he began going by Milton instead of Milt.
+By May, the Federal Communications Commission (FCC) had received a second application, from Automated Electronics, Inc. of Dallas, which proposed to install the station in nearby Arlington, Virginia.
+Capital Broadcasting comprised six stockholders including Milton Grant, a high-profile personality on WTTG (channel 5) from 1956 to 1961 as host of The Milt Grant Show, a teen dance hour.
+As part of his transition from an on-air personality to a media executive, Grant began going by Milton instead of Milt.
 Capital Broadcasting was granted the construction permit on August 13, 1963.

 WDCA-TV began broadcasting on April 20, 1966, with a schedule emphasizing sports programming.
 It was the third independent station in Washington—after WTTG and WOOK-TV (channel 14)—and the area's third UHF outlet following WOOK-TV and WETA-TV (channel 26).
 After a decade, Vince McMahon's Capitol Wrestling Corporation promotion moved from channel 5 to channel 20.
 The station's sports programming ranged from the Virginia Sailors of the Atlantic Coast Football League to local high school football.
 Some games, particularly hockey, were tape delayed for the sole purpose of adding commercial breaks.
 Grant boasted that the station was turning a profit within 18 months, having projected not to do so in at least three years.